 - salt and freshly ground black pepper

+- Prep chicken.
 Trim any excess fat off the chicken breasts and place them, smooth side up on a large sheet of plastic wrap, on a flat surface.
 Place another large sheet of plastic wrap on top.
 Then use a meat mallet, or the bottom of a small sauté pan to flatten out the thicker portion of each one, so the whole thing is the same thickness.
-(This insures even cooking.)
+(This ensures even cooking.)

 - Coat chicken and heat pan.
 Place the chicken on a large plate and season both sides with salt and pepper.Coat the bottom of a large sauté pan with olive oil and place it over medium-high heat.While the pan is heating, dredge each chicken breast in the flour, then the eggs, and then place it on the quinoa and gently press down to coat the bottom.
 Flip it and gently press down again, to do the other side.